Clinical Assistant Professor of Literature and Director of Global Awards, NYU Shanghai

 Thesis Title: “On Guard with the Junipers”: Ewart Milne and Irish Literary Dissent in the Spanish Civil War

-What Now: Director of Global Awards and Visiting Assistant Professor of Literature, New York University Shanghai
+What Now: Clinical Assistant Professor of Literature and Director of Global Awards, New York University Shanghai